StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_06_group_3_report.md

   <summary><b>AI Disclaimar</b></summary>
 <br>

-- Use of Visual Studio and Github copilot
+- Use of Visual Studio / PyCharm with Github copilot (inline code suggestions)
 - AI was used to find out particular countries with contrasting patterns (Yemen, Thailand)
 - AI was used to compile graphs in single subplots/tightplots for the final report